-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 The case before Sullivan, brought by groups of voters and civil rights organizations such as the NAACP and Vote Forward, has been the most impactful in compelling the Postal Service to improve delivery times for election mail.
-Attorneys general from 19 states and the District of Columbia, were near a settlement with the agency in September, but those talks stalled over requirements for overtime hours, according to three sources familiar with negotiations.
+Attorneys general from 19 states and the District of Columbia were near a settlement with the agency in September, but those talks stalled over requirements for guidelines regarding overtime hours, according to three people familiar with negotiations.

 Sullivan has issued a number of directives to ensure ballots are not caught up in systematic delivery slowdowns spawned by a cost-cutting agenda the agency implemented in July.
-Postmaster General Louis DeJoy had moved to ban late and extra trips and cut work hours by about 6 percent — roughly three weeks — among the mail service’s 630,000-member staff.
+Postmaster General Louis DeJoy had moved to ban late and extra trips and cut work hours among the mail service’s 630,000-member staff.
 His plan was suspended in September after courts intervened and a public backlash.

 Here are five takeaways from Sullivan’s ruling and where it leaves the Postal Service on the eve of Election Day.